I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 ## |Introduction:|

+- EDUCATIONAL USE ONLY, THIS FILE MUST NOT BE USED FOR MALICIOUS PURPOSES OR EXECUTED ON SOMEONES COMPUTER WITHOUT THEIR CONSENT !
+- ONLY EXECUTE THIS FILE IN A VIRTUAL MACHINE !
-EDUCATIONAL USE ONLY AND I AM NOT RESPONSIBLE FOR ANY DAMAGES OR MISUSE OF THIS SOFTWARE !
+- I AM NOT RESPONSIBLE FOR ANY DAMAGES OR MISUSE OF THIS SOFTWARE !
-This file requires administrative privilages.
-This project is early in development.
+- THIS FILE REQUIRES ADMINISTRATIVE PRIVILAGES !
+- THIS PROJECT IS EARLY IN DEVELOPMENT !
+- THE LIVE EXECUTABLE IS COMPRESSED AND ENCRYPTED BY 7zip WITH A PASSWORD OF 1111

 ---
 ## |Features:|